Pension Transfer Adviser in Cambridge

 We recommend you avoid firms who are actively promoting DB transfers

-You should be very cautious about transferring benefits from a DB pension scheme and we recommend you avoid firms who are actively promoting the idea of doing this.
+You should be very cautious about transferring benefits from a DB final salary or defined benefit (DB) pension scheme and we recommend you avoid firms who are actively promoting the idea of doing this.

 However, there may be specific reasons or circumstances that mean a DB transfer could make sense.
-For example, your health and the death benefits, whether you have any dependants, when you want to retire, how much the lump sum benefit might be and what other income or assets you have available for your retirement.
-Therefore, you need to fully understand the options and the risks, as well as the potential benefits.
+For example, poor health, limited death benefits, having no dependants, having to retire early, a restricted lump sum benefit etc. Therefore, you need to fully understand and weigh up your options versus the risks.

-If you are considering a DB transfer it is imperative that you get professional advice from someone who is appropriately qualified and registered with the Financial Conduct Authority (FCA) as a “pension transfer specialist”.
-This is potentially a high-risk area of advice to provide this advice.
-Therefore, any advice you receive will have commensurate costs attached.
+If you are considering a DB transfer get professional advice from someone who is appropriately qualified and registered with the Financial Conduct Authority (FCA) as a “pension transfer specialist”.
+This is potentially a high-risk area of advice, therefore, any advice you receive is likely to have commensurate costs attached.